 - i.
-To continue to prioritise early career researchers through continuing to match-fund prestigious external fellowships and supporting essential research associate posts through research grants to Departments; - ii.
+To continue to prioritise early career researchers through continuing to match fund prestigious external fellowships and supporting essential research associate posts through research grants to Departments; - ii.
 To continue support for excellent, innovative research, particularly for projects that are hard to fund from other sources; - iii.
-To support projects seeking to get off the ground, through seed-corn funding, bridging and underwriting, to pave the way for researchers to make applications to outside funding bodies for more substantial grants;
+To support projects seeking to get off the ground, through seed corn funding, bridging and underwriting, to pave the way for researchers to make applications to outside funding bodies for more substantial grants;

 - iv.
-To make specific provision for support of strategic, larger-scale, often interdisciplinary project proposals; - v.
+To make specific provision for support of strategic, larger scale, often interdisciplinary projects; - v.
 To collaborate with Colleges, particularly those with smaller endowments, to further enhance the research element of their fellowships; - vi.
 To engage more directly with the early career researchers who are beneficiaries of Trust awards, by negotiating College connections for these fellows and facilitating events for their academic and social benefit; - vii.
-To restrict student support to specific programmes, currently the AHRC Doctoral Training Programme (DTP) in the Arts and Humanities.
+To concentrate student support on specific research programmes.